 - manage SEN teachers, teaching assistants and support staff to improve pupil progress and attainment

 - keep up to date with national and local policies related to SEN and cascade information to colleagues.

-- You'll also receive a Teaching and Learning Responsibility (TLR) payment, of which the exact amount will be determined by the school you work for.
+- You'll also receive a Teaching and Learning Responsibility (TLR) payment ranging between £8,291 and £14,030.
+The exact amount will be determined by the school you work for.

 Income data from NASUWT - The Teachers' Union.
 Figures are intended as a guide only.

 In most state schools, further education colleges and alternative provision settings you'll work 39 weeks of the year, with the typical teaching day starting at 8:30am and finishing between 3:30pm and 4pm.
 This can vary depending on the school and local authority.
 You may have different hours if working in an independent (privately funded) school.
 An extended teaching day, teaching on Saturdays and longer vacation periods are common.